crate/crate-python/docs/sqlalchemy.rst

 ..
 SEEALSO::

+    The :ref:`CREATE TABLE <crate-reference:sql-create-table>` documentation
-   The `CREATE TABLE`_ documentation contains more information on each of the attributes.
+    contains more information on each of the attributes.

 ``_id`` as primary key